[ Printer Friendly Version ] [ Report Abuse ]

 “No,” he said forcefully, snapping his eyes back to hers.

 His gaze was harsh, as if daring her to not believe him.
-But she knew he was being honest.
 The truth of the situation finally registered in her brain.
 Her mother’s secret keeper had been her aunt, her father’s sister.
 Her Aunt Sarah was dead.
 Dead.
 Never coming back.
 And her mother was in danger again.
 When was this going to stop?

 She looked into the fire, no longer feeling its comforting warmth against her skin.
 The whole room seemed cold, and a numbing chill invaded her veins.
 She put her head in her hands once again and pressed her palms into her eyes.